Satyam/mithril-components/components/bsform/readme.md

 ####Static####

-The `BootstrapForm.static(label, value)` component simply shows a fixed text instead of an actual input control  [see](http://getbootstrap.com/css/#forms-controls-static).
+The `mc.BootstrapForm.static(label, value)` component simply shows a fixed text instead of an actual input control  [see](http://getbootstrap.com/css/#forms-controls-static).
 It expects the following arguments:

 1. `label` {String} The contents of the `<LABEL>` element associated to this group of radio buttons.
 2. `value` {String} The value to be shown.

-Alternatively, it can be called as `BootstrapForm.static(config)` where the argument is
+Alternatively, it can be called as `mc.BootstrapForm.static(config)` where the argument is

 1. `config` {Object} Configuration object containing:
 	* `label` {String} The contents of the `LABEL` element associated to this control.